-Oliver is now 19 and a young man which brings a whole new scariness to this autism life we have in our house.
+Oliver is now 22 and a young man which brings a whole new scariness to this autism life we have in our family.
 I have met many people over the years through having children….in the primary school playground, children’s activities, etc and it has been difficult at times to ‘fit in’.
 With that I mean sometimes people don’t ‘get it’, this autism thing, and friendships can become strained or awkward.
 I say this without any malice to anyone and I think if you are an autism mum you may understand.

 When autism throws challenges your way you retreat into your autism family life so that you can cope.
-I think sometimes that must look quite unfriendly but needed, and some people would not understand your reaction.
+I think sometimes that must look quite unfriendly but it is needed, and some people would not understand your reaction.
 There are many mum’s evenings, couples get togethers and general social occasions that you miss out on.
 That may be through less and less invites due to you always having to decline or the fact that you just cannot go as there a very few, if any, people who you can call on to look after your child.